DOI10.47051/VRQC6675

 Spanish common names: Hojarito áspero, geco áspero de pestañas.

 Recognition: ♂♂ 11.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.1 cm. ♀♀ 10.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=4.9 cm..
-Dwarf geckos differ from other lizards based on their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Roughskin Dwarf-Gecko (Lepidoblepharis ruthveni) differs from other members of its genus occurring in the Ecuadorian Chocó rainforest by being larger in body size and having conspicuously heterogenous dorsal scales: tiny granules interspersed with large conical scales (Figs 1 and 2).3,4 This species could be confused with L. conolepis and L. grandis, but these other geckos have sub-equal (mostly homogenous) conical dorsal scales3,5 and occur north of the known distribution of L. ruthveni.
+Dwarf geckos differ from other lizards based on their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Roughskin Dwarf-Gecko (Lepidoblepharis ruthveni) differs from other members of its genus occurring in the Ecuadorian Chocó rainforest by being larger in body size and having conspicuously heterogeneous dorsal scales: tiny granules interspersed with large conical scales (Figs 1 and 2).3,4 This species could be confused with L. conolepis and L. grandis, but these other geckos have sub-equal (mostly homogeneous) conical dorsal scales3,5 and occur north of the known distribution of L. ruthveni.
 Males of L. ruthveni differ from females by having a silver escutcheon, a characteristic concentration of holocrine secretory glands, on the belly (Fig. 3).5

 Figure showing variation among individuals of Lepidoblepharis ruthveni